devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ![New schedule layer](newScheduleLayer.png)

 Leave everything as the defaults and add yourself as a `User`.
 Press the `Create` button.
-This will add you as the only on team member and put you on call 24 hours a day, 7 days a week.
+This will add you as the only team member and put you on call 24 hours a day, 7 days a week.
 The quality of the schedule will now turn green and be marked as **Great**.
 Obviously this is not an ideal team schedule, but until JWT Pizza really takes off, it will have to do.

 ![Schedule](schedule.png)